ZacBlanco/hwx-tutorials/2-3/tutorials/hello-world-an-introduction-to-hive-and-pig-2-3/hello-world-an-introduction-to-hive-and-pig-2-3.md

 *   We will join two tables on common column, which in our case is driverid.

 ~~~
-val joined= hiveContext.sql("select a.driverid,a.occurance,b.totmiles from geolocation_temp2 a,drivermileage_temp1 b where a.driverid=b.driverid")
+val joined = hiveContext.sql("select a.driverid,a.occurance,b.totmiles from geolocation_temp2 a,drivermileage_temp1 b where a.driverid=b.driverid")
 ~~~